Sunday, December 22, 2024

 “That is, this is the next step in building the Chinese model of population control.

-At first, nothing seemed to arouse suspicion: a convenient passport card (although the registration address is on A4 paper), convenient Diya, convenient ReserveKhrestik, high-quality digital photos in databases, and then the next step, and here it is.
+At first, nothing seemed to arouse suspicion: a convenient passport card (though the registration address is on A4 paper), convenient Diya, convenient ReserveKhrestik, high-quality digital photos in databases, and then the next step, and here it is.

 Comrade Major sits in a comfortable chair with coffee and sees that the conditional Korsun has left the house and headed to the pharmacy.
 Yeah, are you sick?
 Well, let's look at the medical database and see what he has there.
 Then I went to the Central Administrative Service - yeah, we look at the Central Administrative Service database.
 Do you want to get a foreign passport or escape abroad?